stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

       annotations:
         pipelinesascode.tekton.dev/on-event: "[push]" # Trigger the pipelineRun on push events on branch main pipelinesascode.tekton.dev/on-target-branch: "main"
-        pipelinesascode.tekton.dev/task: "[https://raw.usercontent.com/stakater/tekton-catalog/main/stakater-create-git-tag/rendered/stakater-create-git-tag-0.0.7.yaml, git-clone]"
-        # pipelineRun Tasks are fetching from our tekton-catalog repo where all the tasks are rendered
-        pipelinesascode.tekton.dev/max-keep-runs: "2" # Only remain 2 latest pipelineRuns on SAAP
+        pipelinesascode.tekton.dev/task: "[git-clone]" # The task will be fetched from Tekton Hub.
+We can also provide direct links to yaml files pipelinesascode.tekton.dev/max-keep-runs: "2" # Only remain 2 latest pipelineRuns on SAAP
     spec:
       params: